ssaldner/pure3d/docs/architecture/SIP.md

 * folder `3d`: with the 3D data files.
 	* subfolder `original` with original resolution files of a single 3D model; probably a single `.obj` or `.gltf` file possibly augmented with `.mtl` files etc.
 	* subfolder `derivatives` with a subfolder for each supported viewer, e.g. `voyager`.
 And for each viewer subdirectories named `low`, `high`, `medium` with a derivative of that quality of the original.
+* folder `candy` with a few screenshots that give a candid view on the 3D data, to be used in iconic representations of the edition in several places of the Pure3D interface.
+* folder `fallback` with screenshots and plain texts of how key parts of the edition look in the viewer.
+This is meant as a fallback for the very long-term when most of the software that supports editions have become obsolete beyond repair.
 * folder `media`: with text/image/video material that can be referenced in articles and annotation bodies.
 May contain subfolders, the organisation is up to the edition writers.
 * folder `articles`: where articles, created within the Voyager, are saved.
 This folder is under edit control of the system, although the editors can read its files.
 * folder `annotations`: where annotations, created within the Voyager, are stored.
 This folder is under edit control of the system, although the editors can read its files.